Notes about performance

 While not everyone uses them and not everyone needs to use them, they do improve performance and allow caching to work.
 They also allow one to visually inspect the randomised parameters and thus help detect wildly differing difficulty levels.

 If you are running on a truly large scale or if your servers cannot keep up, always look at deployed variants first.

-Just make your question notes informative, the prefered way is to show the question and the answer for this particular variant in short form; a simple parameter list may help, but it is often less than helpful.
+Just make your question notes informative, the preferred way is to show the question and the answer for this particular variant in short form; a simple parameter list may help, but it is often less than helpful.

 Randomisation loops are really bad!

 If you need to randomise something and then select only the ones that match certain conditions, you will need to know that the loop will be repeated every time the question receives input, often more than once.